mallick-rebal/uisearch-contact/README.md

 # Documentation for UI-Search Content - assessment - by Rebal M
 This documentation provides step-by-step instructions for setting up, deploying, and configuring the UI-Search Content application.
 It includes all commands, configurations, and dependencies required to run the application.
+OPEN THE PDF 'Documentation for UI-Search Content - assessment - by Rebal M.pdf' under the main folder for better viewing or read below.

 ## Overview
 This React-based web application enables users to search, filter, and manage contact details.
 The key features include: